Scott Brown. Mitt Romney. Paul Ryan. These three Republican candidates can't even agree on the abortion issue:

 In my case, being subfertile, I most likely have conceived lots of clumps of cells but they have failed to attach to my womb.
 Doctors say my hormones are out of whack.
 Spiritual guides say I don't pray enough.
 But either way, although I feel sad that I can't seem to have another baby, I don't feel guilty that my uterus isn't a good hostess to Will's and my clump of cells.
 I don't feel like I'm preventing a life from beginning.
 I'm just preventing a life from transforming inside me.
 It will transform elsewhere without me.

-life that doesn't stick around, but I don't feel like a death occurred.
+That clump of cells is life, whether or not it implants in my uterus or gets flushed down the toilet at the end of the month.
+It's disappointing to think about the lost chance of spending time with that clump of cellular life that doesn't stick around, but I don't feel like a death occurred.
 Life just changed form.
 A clump of cells got flushed down the toilet where it most likely got digested by some detritivores who then transformed it into something else, water, gas, dirt, fish food whatever.
 And we eat the fish and poop it out and it starts all over again.

 My point is not to show you how if you think about it we eat our own children.
 I'm interested in, and comforted by, the cycle of life.
 A leaf falls from a tree.
 Detritivores digest it and transform it into soil which then the tree absorbs energy from to produce another leaf which will eventually fall to the ground on and on and on.
 It's really beautiful, life.
 In all forms.

 Biology is the study of life.
 I'm sorry, but I don't want lawmakers who don't even understand basic human biology to decide when my clump of cells becomes my child.
 No one is allowed inside my body without my permission.
 If they are, that's legitimate rape.
-If they're wielding political power, that's l
+If they're wielding political power, that's legislative rape.

 If we truly want to stop as many abortions from happening as possible, instead of allowing politicians to determine when life begins and forcing laws upon women's bodies, let's work to eliminate the ignorance about human reproduction that leads to unwanted pregnancies in the first place.